Mgoun, Toubkal and Essaouira

 Is this holiday for you?

-The maximum altitude attained on this trekking holiday is not great and we do not spend any nights above 3000 metres.
+The maximum altitude attained on this trekking holiday is not great and with the exception of the single night at the Neltner Refuge (3207m), all of our overnight stops are below 3000 metres.
 This means that altitude acclimatisation is not usually a problem.
 The summer months in the High Atlas can be hot with July and August particularly so.
 This does have an effect on trekking performance.
 For most of the trek we follow well-established trails between valleys and villages.
 The beach walking is flat or undulating through the dunes.
 On the ascent of Toubkal, the traverse of M'Goun and whilst trekking up to the passes on our route, we will encounter zig-zag trails on scree.
 You will need to ensure you are physically prepared for the trek.
 You should be comfortable with walking on good trails but with some steep ascents and descents, for up to 8 or 9 hours each day and for several days continuously.